 The maximum distance than can be provided in Part A of the E-way bill is 3,000/- Kms in certain cases where distance exceeds 3,000/- Kms registered person is allowed to enter only 3,000/- Kms.

 In the above circumstance E-way Bill has to be generated on approximate distance of 3000 kms, the capping on the distance must be suitably increased by the government.

 In the above situation, the supplier’s responsibility is to deliver the goods to the buyers place.
 All risk in transit is borne by the supplier.
 The transporter is also engaged by the supplier thus movement is caused by the supplier and e-way bill should be generated by the supplier and not recipient.
 If supplier is unregistered then buyer can generate e-way bill.

-As per rule of e-way bill if the movement is caused by a registered person with value exceeding Rs.
+As per rule of e-way bill if the movement of goods is caused by a registered person where the value of goods exceeds Rs.
 50,000/- e-way bill is required.
-Proper clarification should be made by government.
+Proper clarification should be made by the government.

 As per annexure to the rule 138 e-way bill is not required for personal and household effects.
 Hence in the above case E-way bill is not required.

 In the E-way bill such situation is not addressed.
 At present, considering the rule it seems that the transporter may have to generate the separate E-way bill for the movement of goods within each of the tempos based on the document/delivery challan.
 Government may give the clarification is expected related to it.

 AS per section 15 of the CGST Act the consignment value should be the value of the goods including applicable tax thereon.
 The rent charged is the value of services provided and not the value of goods.
 Hence, for movement of Goods for rented purpose also the value of goods to be considered as consignment value and not the rent.